 NRIs, PIOs, or anyone falling under the aforementioned categories are eligible to apply for an NRI PAN card if they have taxable income or engage in financial transactions in India, as per the provisions outlined by the Income Tax Department.

-The application process for an NRI PAN card involves both online and offline methods.
+NRI PAN card application process involves both online and offline methods.
 Below is a general overview of both processes.

 Ensure all information provided is accurate and in line with the requirements specified by the Income Tax Department to avoid delays or rejections in the application process.